 US-CERT will provide additional information as it becomes available.

-US-CERT encourages users and administrators to take the following preventive measures to help mitigate the security risks:
+US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the risks.